cburgmer/slow-promise/examples/puppeteer/README.md

     node bad_test.js

-This might just work well in most cases, but is likely to even be flaky when run against localhost.
+This might just work well in most cases, but is likely to even be flaky when run against localhost (you can try running it multiple times).

 The better test looks like this: